 Physics 130 (General Physics 1) is the first semester of an introductory, algebra based, physics sequence.
 Topics covered include kinematics, dynamics, the mechanics of solids and fluids, wave motion, heat and temperature, and kinetic theory.
 In less technical language, we will cover the mathematical description and modeling of motion (kinematics), how forces give rise to changes in motion (dynamics), and a number of applications on the macroscopic and microscopic scale.
-Physics 130 is primarily a service course for students in biological and health science fields, so we will emphasize applications to these fields, and to a lesser extent geophysics.
+Physics 130 is primarily a service course for students in biological and health science fields, so we will emphasize applications to these fields.